mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

           **Rebirth**

 name:     Seeking Eye
 text:     Both players draw a card.
-The card you draw has it's mana cost reduced by 1.
+The card you draw has its mana cost reduced by 1.

 name:     Tremor
 text:     **Stun** enemy minions in a 2x2 area.